California Technology Ventures

 Series A in 2007

-Thinglefin is a a venture-backed Seattle area start-up founded by game industry veterans Toby Ragaini, Jeremy Friesen, and Ryan O’Rourke.
-Their backgrounds include development efforts with Sony, Microsoft, Sega, Monolith, and Wild Tangent.
-They are currently developing an unannounced web-based massively multiplayer game that will raise the bar for engaging gameplay and accessibility.
+Thinglefin is a venture-backed start-up based in the Seattle area, founded by industry veterans Toby Ragaini, Jeremy Friesen, and Ryan O’Rourke, who have extensive experience with renowned companies such as Sony, Microsoft, Sega, Monolith, and Wild Tangent.
+The company specializes in developing multiplayer online casual games and is currently working on an unannounced web-based massively multiplayer game aimed at enhancing engaging gameplay and accessibility for players.

 Ceregene